A letter to students from the CAF Board: Returning to safe practice.

 2020 Promotion List

-“Congratulations to all of the following members for New Year promotion by Hombu!“
+“Congratulations to all of the following students for New Year promotion by Hombu!“

 - Nidan 2nd Dan: James Kirkland, Troy Beauregard

 We would also like to acknowledge the significant promotion of Osawa Shihan to 8th Dan at Aikikai Hombu Dojo during Kagamibiraki 2019.
 Here is a YouTube link to watch the presentation ceremony.

 Obata Sensei’s upcoming retirement

 On behalf of the Canadian Aikido Federation I would like to congratulate Osamu Obata Shihan on his upcoming retirement to Japan.
 In addition to being a leader of Aikido in Canada, the Aikikai Foundation also recognizes Obata Shihan as one of the Japanese Instructors Abroad.
 Aikido students outside of the Japanese Canadian Cultural Centre will surely miss seeing Obata Shihan on the CAF Examination Committee at our Camps and Seminars.
 His teaching and input on examination will be missed.
 His spirit, though, will continue at the Japanese Canadian Cultural Centre.

 Obata Sensei profile …